BlueGhostYi/Mix/log/SimGCL/Readme.md

 The folder provides the training logs of SimGCL on four datasets.
 The suffix_1 indicates that `torch.unique` was used, while the suffix _2 indicates that `torch.unique` was not used.
+All experimental results were obtained using ID-GRec.

 **Hyperparameter settings:**
 - Douban-Book: